Holly Springs, North Carolina: Arts and culture

 The Harrington-Dewar House, Holly Springs Masonic Lodge, and Leslie-Alford-Mims House are listed on the National Register of Historic Places.
+A historic marker was placed at the Norris-Holland-Hare House by the North Carolina Highway Historical Marker Program.

 Sports

 The Holly Springs Salamanders, founded in 2015, are a collegiate summer baseball team in the Coastal Plain League.